democode123/UNI-IQA/README.md

 NI datasets: LIVE, CSIQ, KADID-10K, TID2013, LIVE-Challenge and KonIQ- 10K
 SCI datasets: SIQAD and SCID
-(We will present links to download this datasets for training and testing.)
+(We will present links to download these datasets for easy access.)

 # Notice